bdanielsimmons/Scrolling-Shooter-Updateable/README.md

 # Scrolling-Shooter-Updateable
-My first attempt at making a scrolling shoot-em-up.
+My first attempt at making a scrolling shoot-em-up using some more SDL.
 Updates coming.